-We are a small kennel located in Rainier, WA and have been involved with Brittanys for over 27 years.
+We are a small kennel located in Friday Harbor, WA on the beautiful San Juan Island and have been involved with Brittanys for over 29 years.
 We are committed to breeding the highest quality Brittanys that not only are happy, healthy family pets, but who will be able to excel in the field or show ring.
 Each breeding is carefully selected to produce puppies with sound conformation and excellent temperaments.
 Our breeding dogs are OFA tested for hips and elbows and eyes are cleared by CERF.
 Our dogs are AKC champions, have hunting titles, or are currently working toward their titles.
-All puppies come with limited AKC registration, a health guarantee, tails docked, and dewclaws removed.
+All puppies come with limited AKC registration, a health guarantee, micro-chip, tails docked, and dewclaws removed.
 Prior to going to their new homes they will have a veterinary health exam and receive their first puppy shot.

 The following is taken from the American Brittany Club website: